NCAAF Public Betting & Money Percentages

 Our betting trends, also known as public betting percentages, represent actual wagers.
 A large money percentage indicates a higher likelihood that pros are betting on this side.
 Monitoring public betting data is a vital tool used by sharp bettors to find value within the sports betting marketplace.

-A point spread allows bettors to wager on the margin of victory in a game.
-A -3 favorite needs to win by four points or more to cover the spread.
-A +3 underdog needs to lose by less than three points, or win the game, to cover the spread.
+A point spread allows bettors to wager on the margin of victory in a college football game.
+A -14 favorite needs to win by 15 points or more to cover the spread.
+A +14 underdog needs to lose by less than 14 points, or win the game, to cover the spread.
 A minus sign indicates that team is the favorite; a plus sign indicates that team is the underdog.

-A total (also known as an over/under) allows bettors to choose whether the number of points scored by both teams will be over or under the listed amount.
-If a total is set at 45, bettors wager on the combined score going over or under 45 points.
+A total (also known as an over/under) allows bettors to choose whether the number of points by both teams will be over or under the listed amount.
+If a college football total is set at 56, bettors can wager on the combined score going over or under 56 points.